cloudposse/docs/content/geodesic/module/usage/with-kops.md

 Geodesic creates a `kops` cluster from a manifest.
 [Kops manifest](https://github.com/kubernetes/kops/blob/master/docs/manifests_and_customizing_via_api.md) is yaml file that describe resources that determinates Kubernetes cluster.
 `Geodesic` generates the manifest from template that support placehoders with environment variables.
 The manifest template (gomplate) is located in [`/templates/kops/default.yaml`](https://github.com/cloudposse/geodesic/blob/master/rootfs/templates/kops/default.yaml) and is compiled to `/conf/kops/manifest.yaml` by running the `build-kops-manifest` script as a `RUN` step in the `Dockerfile`.

-The Geodesic module can overload template if structure of cluster differs from default one.
+The geodesic module can overload the template if a different architecture is desired.
+All of our examples will rely on our default manifest.
-In provided example we will relay on default structure.

 ### Configure environment variables

 Add to the module `Dockerfile` environment variables

 {{% include-code-block title="terraform apply" file="content/geodesic/module/usage/examples/Dockerfile" %}}